 The Ministry Leadership concentration is designed for individuals anticipating service as pastors of local churches.
 Recognizing the diversity of roles demanded of the pastor, the concentration's primary focus is on development of the knowledge, attitudes, and skills of an effective servant leader.
 Opportunity is also provided for work in spirituality, pastoral care, and preaching.
-(Electives: Five ML, one CTL, one BTF, one SPF.)
+Electives: Five ML, one CTL, one BTF, one SPF.

-Pastoral Care
+Pastoral Care and Counseling

-The concentration in Pastoral Care enables students to prepare for the counseling tasks common in ministry settings as well as for preventive educational efforts in the church.
-It uses the pastoral framework, but also aims at preparing laypeople to effectively reach out to hurting people.
-(Electives: TS753 or PC744, six PC, one BTF or CTL.)
+The concentration in Pastoral Care and Counseling enables students to prepare for the counseling tasks common in ministry settings as well as for preventive educational efforts in the church.
+It uses the pastoral framework as it prepares students to reach out to hurting people effectively.
+This concentration prepares clergy and lay persons to provide competent, ethical counseling for education, prevention and intervention and to know how to refer individuals and families who are facing complex, challenging issues.